Reducing Risk Through On-Demand Manufacturing

-When seeking to evaluate product design with prototypes produced using the same methods as those for production, there are suppliers that specialize in rapid manufacturing using conventional methods, such as CNC machining and injection molding.
-Although the manufacturing process is unchanged, process optimization through automation leads to much shorter lead times.
-For example, an order of 500 injection-molded prototypes, which can take months to deliver, can be made available in 7 to 10 days using Protolabs’ rapid injection molding services.
+When seeking to evaluate product design with prototypes produced using the same methods as those for production, there are suppliers that specialise in rapid manufacturing using conventional methods, such as CNC machining and injection moulding.
+Although the manufacturing process is unchanged, process optimisation through automation leads to much shorter lead times.
+For example, an order of 500 injection-moulded prototypes, which can take months to deliver, can be made available in 7 to 10 days using Protolabs’ rapid injection moulding services.

 In attempts to keep projects on schedule, companies are often tempted to avoid prototyping or reduce the number of prototype revisions.
 While this may have an immediate benefit, design issues that are undetected may significantly delay manufacturing when discovered during the production process.
 By leveraging expedited processes, companies can execute prototype evaluations without inducing delays during the product development process, which protects from even larger delays during the production phase.

 Relative to traditional prototyping lead times, the accelerated delivery provides a time cushion that may be used to absorb upstream delays.
 Accelerated delivery also offers a responsiveness that allows execution of multiple design revisions to fine tune product designs for quality, performance and manufacturing costs, which protects against late-term issue identification that can lead to costly delays and rework.